Simple homotopy types of even dimensional manifolds: Preliminaries

 \begin{definition} The \emph{Whitehead torsion of an acyclic s-based chain complex} is defined by taking the canonical s-basis for all of the (trivial) homology groups and using \cref{def:milnor-cc}. \end{definition}

-If $f \colon C_* \to D_*$ is a chain homotopy equivalence between finitely generated, free, based chain complexes, then its mapping cone $\mathscr{C}(f)$ is an acyclic, free, based chain complex.
-By \cite[\S 16]{Co73}, $\tau(f)$ of \cref{defn:whitehead-torsion} and $\tau(\mathscr{C}(f))$ of \cref{def:milnor-cc-acyc} coincide in $\Wh(G)$, showing that Milnor's definition of torsion generalises the one we gave earlier.
-In fact, if we replace the mapping cone $\mathscr{C}(f)$ in \cref{defn:whitehead-torsion} with any acyclic, free, based chain complex, the resulting notion of Whitehead torsion would coincide with that given by \cref{def:milnor-cc-acyc}~\cite[\S 15--16]{Co73}.
+Now suppose that $f \colon C_* \to D_*$ is a chain homotopy equivalence between finitely generated, free, based chain complexes, so that its mapping cone $\mathscr{C}(f)$ is acyclic, free and based.
+The Whitehead torsion of $f$ can be recovered using Milnor's definition of torsion, as follows.